gazebosim/gazebo_test_cases/README.md

 **Encountered failures?**
 If one or more checks fail, please provide the error message in a codeblock comment or as a gist file attachment.

-## What to prioritize?
-The goal is to close all tickets after successful validation.
-But we would like to prioritize the following sets in order:

-> **Note**: If you have access to a `Windows` machine, please prioritize testing on `Windows`.
-The next priority is `MacOS` followed by `Ubuntu Jammy`.

 ## What if I want to test something else?
 If you would like to test the functionality of any other package or extend the capabilities tested above, please open additional tickets while following the format described above.